Do You Need Liability Insurance for an Electric Scooter?

 All of this begs the question, “What about liability insurance?”

-Premiums vary depending on coverage but you can expect basic policies to start around $100 per year.
+Premiums vary depending on the average motor vehicle insurance coverage costs in your area but you can expect basic policies to start around $100 per year.

 According to a McGee, Lerer & Associates blog post, some of the potential causes of accidents are: